 - Export License Review and Declarations: US export regulations may require an export license or license exception based on the item (including technical data), shipping destination, value, or end user.
 Automated Export System (AES) filing for shipments valued over $2500 or those that require an export license are required under the Foreign Trade Regulations.
 The Export Control Officer can review and advise on available license exceptions.

-**For shipping hazardous materials in or out of the United States, please contact the University of California's freight forwarding and customs brokerage service : American Cargo Service, Inc.
+**For shipping hazardous or biohazardous materials in or out of the United States, please contact Environmental Health & Safety.
+Additonally, the University of California has contracted with American Cargo Service, Inc. who will be able to provide freight forwarding and customs brokerage services.

 - Export classification can be either an ECCN (Export Control Classification Number alphanumeric code) or ITAR Category (Roman numeral).
 These are US specific, determined based on technical listings in export regulations.
 Based on the export classification, an export license or license exception may be required based on ship to the entity, end user or country destination.